unitedastronomer/AppleBCM57XXEthernet/README.md

 If you use any of the aforementioned that needed device properties injection, the device-id  will show as the spoofed one (14e4,16b4/BCM577**65**) - as these methods require spoofing the ethernet into a native model to make the kext load.

-If you get confuse by the naming of the kext, here's the difference:
+Again, if you get confused by the naming of the kext, here's the difference:
 * `AppleBCM5701Ethernet` - Native/"Vanilla", it's in the System/Library/Extensions
 * `CatalinaBCM5701Ethernet` - from OCLP, it's the `AppleBCM5701Ethernet` from Catalina, patched to not conflict with the native kext as it is needed to be re-injected on Big Sur and newer on older macs. ([ref](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/45))
 * `AppleBCM57XXEthernet` - from Apple Life, same as `CatalinaBCM5701Ethernet` but a function that checks the hardware device-id is patched, to be used in non-macs - where their Broadcom ethernet is supported by the kext. ([ref](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901))